njokinjeri/basics-showcase/README.md

 # Basics Showcase

 A curated collection of small web experiments built to strengthen core front-end foundations.
-Each project focuses on the essentials: HTML5, CSS3, and Vanilla JavaScript.
+Each project focuses on the essentials: HTML, CSS, and Vanilla JavaScript.

 *Live site*: **https://basics-showcase.vercel.app/**